Why do we use CCTV (including body worn cameras) and/or drones

 - Monitor performance

-- Assess and train incident commanders and command assessors
+- Assess and train incident commanders, command assessors and drivers

 - Improve situational awareness to aid firefighting